 You will not be asked to provide an ID.

 You can pick up medication for yourself or family members, and family members do not all need to be present to get medication.

-There are open and closed PODs for distribution of medication, and the majority of the population would receive medication at an open POD.
-A closed POD is a location operated by a private organization that distributes medicine or medical supplies to a specific group of people, such as that organization’s staff, staff family members, and/or clients.
-Clients can include residential clients, patients of a medical facility, guests at a hotel, students, parishioners, inmates, etc. Closed PODs are NOT open to the public at-large and they cannot charge for the medication they provide.
+Closed PODs are operated by a private organization that distributes medicine or medical supplies for free to a specific group of people, such as that organization’s staff, staff family members, and/or clients.
+These are NOT open to the public.

-Being a Closed POD is beneficial in several ways.
-It is expected that in an emergency, medical providers, such as hospitals and clinics, will be overwhelmed.
+It is expected that in an emergency, medical providers, such as hospitals and clinics, will be overwhelmed with patients.
 Closed PODs offer the ability to directly receive medication that will allow for continuity of business as well as minimize the impact of the public health emergency on staff, their families, and your clients.
 Close PODs offer a level of safety and security customized to meet your organization’s needs.
-If you are interested in becoming a Closed POD, email Angela.Eastman@co.washington.mn.us for more information.
+If you are interested in becoming a Closed POD, send us an email for more information.